prrvchr/eMailerOOo/README.md

 ##### Selected recipients:

 The recipients are deselected using 2 buttons `Remove all` and `Remove` allowing respectively:
-- To remove all recipients.
+- Either remove the group that has been assigned to this mailing list.
+This is necessary in order to be able to edit the content of this mailing list again.
-- Remove the selection, which can be multiple using the `CTRL` key.
+- Either remove the selection, which can be multiple using the `CTRL` key.

 ![smtpMailerOOo Merger screenshot 8][38]